0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/walkthroughs/ERC-3156&NaiveReceiver.md

     uint256 fee,
     bytes calldata data
 ) external returns (bytes32) {
-    // ✅ Only accept loans initiated by me if (initiator != address(this)) {
+    // 🛑 SECURITY CHECK: Only allow self-initiated loans if (initiator != address(this)) {
-        revert Unauthorized();
+        revert Unauthorized(); // ⛔ Execution stops here if not self-initiated }
-    }
+    // 🟢 If we reach here, initiator == address(this);
+    // So: this contract (the receiver) deliberately triggered the loan

     // ✅ Validate token
     if (token != address(weth)) {